 Crystal Eastman, Socialist

-In the age of industrialization, where workers were very poorly treated, Eastman saw socialism as the solution.
+In the age of industrialization and worker exploitation, Eastman saw socialism as the solution.
 As a rabble-rousing speaker addressing both socialist and feminist themes, as well as her staunch opposition to World War I, she was well-received at gatherings of activists and by the general public.

-No doubt part of her appeal was her beauty and vitality.
-Virtually no account of Eastman’s activities fails to mention that she was a beautiful woman.
-At nearly 6-feet tall, she stood out in any gathering.
-And she had an outstanding mind.
-Though she was consumed by serious issues, she also enjoyed the arts, music and theater.
+Virtually no account of Eastman’s activities fails to mention her beauty and vitality.
+At nearly six feet tall, she stood out in any gathering.
+Though consumed by serious issues, she also enjoyed the arts, music and theater.
 And she loved to laugh.

-At the same time, Eastman was uninterested in managing a home, and had little use for housekeeping skills.
+At the same time, Eastman had no interest in managing a home, and had little use for housekeeping skills.
 She despised the idea that women should rely on men.
 And she believed – probably an idea inherited from her mother – that women should compete directly with men in the workplace.
 The idea of male superiority, she argued, was a myth.
 If allowed to compete, she believed, women would do just fine.

 Her ideas delighted audiences.
-But once the goal of universal suffrage had been achieved, the divisions within the women’s movement began to grow more pronounced.
-Eastman, who had been one of the founders of the precursor to the ACLU, wanted the National Women’s Party to embrace a wide range of issues: equal pay, equal treatment under the law and reproductive rights.
+But once woman won the right to vote in 1920, the divisions within the women’s movement grew more pronounced.
+Eastman, who had co-founded the precursor to the ACLU, wanted the National Women’s Party to embrace a wide range of issues.
+Those included equal pay, equal treatment under the law and reproductive rights.

-Professionally, however, Eastman’s life took a difficult turn.
-From 1918 to 1921, she and her more famous brother Max published the Liberator, a progressive magazine.
-She was its managing editor until the two sold it.
-After that, she found work more difficult to get.
-She was largely blacklisted because of her support for communism.
-Her second husband, who had come to America to avoid World War I, moved to England to work as an editor, and Eastman shuttled back and forth.
-Her heart was in America, but her family’s best hopes for financial support was in Britain.
+Professionally, Eastman’s life took a difficult turn.
+From 1918 to 1921, she and her now more-famous brother Max published the Liberator, a progressive magazine.
+She served as its managing editor until the two sold it.
+After that, she found it harder to get work because of her support for communism.

-The year 1927 found Eastman and her husband, Walter Fuller, contemplating a return to the United States.
+The year 1927 found Eastman and her husband contemplating a return to the United States.
 She traveled first, and word soon followed that Walter had died – victim of a stroke.
-Eastman, whose own health had been shaky for years, died in July of 1928 of nephritis.
-Friends rallied to raise her two children, but her role in the women’s movement was truncated by her early death at just 47.
+Eastman, who had suffered from shaky health for years, then died on July 8, 1928 of nephritis.
+Friends rallied to raise her two children, Jeffrey and Annis.

-Her obituary from the Nation magazine reminded people just what a force she had been: “When she spoke to people—whether it was to a small committee or a swarming crowd—hearts beat faster.
+Her obituary from the Nation magazine reminded people of her impact.
+“When she spoke to people—whether it was to a small committee or a swarming crowd—hearts beat faster.
 She was for thousands a symbol of what the free woman might be.”